anegg0/gr0wing-hugo/content/posts/2012-03-12-anger-my-buddy.md

 _Wrapped up: Don&#8217;t be ashamed of being angry, be your own friend instead_

 To finish, I need to tell you that all the above is a VERY condensed version of various approaches, mostly derived from Buddhism.
-If you apply this &#8220;anger management in a nutshell,&#8221; I&#8217;m sure you will want to deepen your practice, and I&#8217;ll rejoice if you do :)
+If you apply this "anger management in a nutshell," I&#8217;m sure you will want to deepen your practice, and I&#8217;ll rejoice if you do :)